redisson/redisson/docs/configuration.md

 Default value: `NONE`

-Defines replication of the primary Cluster with secondary Redis Clusters.
+Defines replication of the primary Cluster with secondary Valkey or Redis Clusters.

 Available values: